COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 Chronic pain is an exhausting condition that understandably leads to poor sleep, mood disturbance like anxiety and depression, and reduced function.
 It is imperative that people struggling with chronic pain are frank and open about the distress they experience.
 Trained pain specialist psychologists are invaluable in helping patients manage these situations and cope with the pain.
 Sometimes patients require a more formalised cognitive behavioural therapy (CBT).

-This strong pain-relieving medication is given as an infusion during a week-long hospital admission.
+Ketamine is a strong pain-relieving medication, given as an infusion during a hospital admission.
 This gives better control, allowing intensive physical therapy with the aim of improved function and pain relief.

-This technique involves an implanted pacemaker for pain nerves and can be profoundly effective for CRPS that has not responded to more conservative treatments.
+Spinal cord stimulation involves an implanted device to suppress pain nerves and can be profoundly effective for CRPS that has not responded to more conservative treatments.
 Spinal cord stimulation involves a trial phase, so before anything permanent is considered the treatment can be trialled to indicate how successful it might be.
-It is rare in medicine to have an opportunity like this.
 It has been suggested that spinal cord stimulation should be used early in the treatment of some forms of CRPS.

 For further information on spinal cord stimulation, please refer to our ebook.